 Last month Mrs. Claudia López was notably recognized by the BBC and The Economist for her outstanding work this year, in particular with regards to her management of the protracted health emergency that was generated by the coronavirus pandemic.
 Claudia was listed as one of the 100 most inspiring and influential women in the world; she is the only Latin American woman to receive this recognition for making a difference during 2020, a year that has been marked by “turbulent times”.

 Her Party celebrated this important recognition by issuing a press release highlighting the Mayoress’ repeated appearances in international media for her remarkable work as a local leader.
-As the Party contends in a news article on their local website, the international media describes Claudia López as “the first female mayor of Bogotá, the capital of Colombia and the largest city in the country”.
+As the Party contends in a news article on their local site web, the international media describes Claudia López as “the first female mayor of Bogotá, the capital of Colombia and the largest city in the country”.

 Celebrating its very own Green Mayoress, Alianza Verde went on to describe Mrs. López as an admirable woman “who has demonstrated with wisdom, tenacity and absolute dedication, that governing hand in hand with the citizenry is possible in a country like Colombia.”